BigBangData/TitanicSurvival/README.md

 4. Predict Survival in the Titanic disaster using Kaggle's Titanic test set and the custom Python ML pipeline.

 To Do:
-* Fix legend in 'Survival by Name Length' plot
-* Create PDF output as well